makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP11.md

 MIP40c3-SPX adds the budget for Core Unit GOV-001: GovAlpha.

 ## Paragraph Summary
-**To be completed**
 MIP40c3-SPX adds the budget for Core Unit GOV-001: GovAlpha.
 This budget proposal covers the months of July, August, and September of 2021.
-It communicates three focuses for GovAlpha over the quarter: Delegation, Education and Quality Assurance.
-GovAlpha is asking for a budget of...
+It communicates three focuses for GovAlpha over the period: Delegation, Education and Quality Assurance.
+GovAlpha is asking for a total of 532,750 DAI this quarter - 382,750 DAI will cover operations while 150,000 DAI will remain in a GovAlpha administered multi-sig wallet to ensure emergency continuity.

 ### Motivation